NVIDIA/MatX/docs_input/api/linalg/decomp/inverse.rst

 Matrix inverse
 --------------

-Perform a matrix inverse on a square matrix using LU decomposition.
-The inverse API is currently using cuBLAS as a backend and uses getri/getrf functions for LU decomposition.
+Compute the inverse of a square matrix.

 .. note::
    This function is currently is not supported with host-based executors (CPU)